taghead/taghead.github.io/docs/DEVELOPMENT.md

     </html>
     ```
-    note that the stylesheet points to [/assets/css/newpage.css](/assets/css/newpage.css)
+    note that the stylesheet points to [/assets/css/newpage.css](/assets/css/newpage.css).
+This is due to sass files being preprocessed into css before serving.

 2. Create [/assets/css/newpage.sass](/assets/css/newpage.sass) and populate it with